UmutAA/fast-louvain-algorithm/README.md

-# Graph Partitioning & Community Detection via Modularity Optimization
+# Fast Louvain Community Detection Algorithm
 A modular, runtime-dynamic Python pipeline implementing a custom local modularity optimization heuristic (the first phase of the Louvain Method) for community detection in complex networks.
 This project replaces a legacy, static memory C-based implementation with an abstract data pipeline utilizing `networkx` for runtime graph construction and `pandas` for handling arbitrary edge-list inputs.

 ## Technical Architecture